China says foreign firms welcome benefits from internal Communist Party cells

 But Supervision Minister Yang Xiaodu, who is also a deputy at the party’s graft-busting Central Commission for Discipline Inspection, said a U.S. executive had told him that his best workers were party members.

-“So he said, ‘I hope the company can have more Communist Party members and that party organisations can do more,'” said Yang, who was seated beside Qi on Thursday.
+“So he said, ‘I hope the company can have more Communist Party members and that party organizations can do more,'” said Yang, who was seated beside Qi on Thursday.

 Reporting by Ben Blanchard; Editing by Clarence Fernandez, Tony Munroe and Kim Coghill